deepjavalibrary/djl-demo/djl-serving/README.md

 # DJL Serving demo

-In this folder, we will show case the four popular operation modes in DJL.
-There are four operating modes supported by DJL:
+In this folder, we will showcase the four popular operation modes in DJL Serving.
+There are four operating modes supported:

-- [Python mode](https://github.com/deepjavalibrary/djl-demo/tree/master/djl-serving/python-mode/README.md): User just need to prepare a python script file to execute.
+- [Python mode](python-mode/README.md): User just need to prepare a python script file to execute.
 - Python Hybrid mode (under development): User can offer a python script to do pre/post processing with a model file.
-- [Java mode](https://github.com/deepjavalibrary/djl-demo/tree/master/djl-serving/java-mode/README.md): User need to prepare a Java pre/post processing script and a model file.
+- [Java mode](java-mode/README.md): User need to prepare a Java pre/post processing script and a model file.
-- [Binary mode](https://github.com/deepjavalibrary/djl-demo/tree/master/djl-serving/binary-mode/README.md): User just need to prepare a model file, we will just run tensor-in, tensor out operation.
+- [Binary mode](binary-mode/README.md): User just need to prepare a model file, we will just run tensor-in, tensor out operation.

 ## Installation